duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 See also: This is being implemented with the help of AI and facial recognition.

-See also: There has been many concerns with the use of China's social credit system, fears about leading to social inequality and alienation.
-There are also fears of preventing a free market economy.
-While the benefits include trying to reduce the amount of crimes or bad habits of people.
+See also: There has been many concerns with the use of China's social credit system (social inequality and alienation, lack of free market).
+There are also benefits (reduce the amount of crimes/bad habits).

 <!--
 https://time.com/collection/davos-2019/5502592/china-social-credit-score/